“I won a voucher for a night stay at a suite at the Shangri-la that expires at the end of the month. It comes with free flow champagne”

 The desk area is full of useful stationary items.
 There are staplers, paper clips, glue, a pair of scissors and other items I have never seen in any hotel room.

 The minibar is neatly stocked and organized.
 The various bottles and snacks are placed as if they were in a showroom.
 The fridge is full with all sorts of drinks including a small bottle of Veuve Clicquot.
 The china, just like in the lobby, is ornate and decorated in golden and blue tones like the rest of the wing.
 We have all sorts of cutlery, plates, cups and even tiny Japanese teacups.
+A very Instagrammable spot in Singapore indeed.
 There is also a large selection of tea bags and an espresso machine with three types of capsules.

 The welcome fruit plate is places in a beautiful ceramic bowl with the same design as the rest of the china.